yaal-coop/sheraf/doc/databasetree.rst

-A look on the database tree
+A look at the database tree
 ===========================

-Let us have a look on how the database tree is like in a case with indexed models, external models attributes and indexed models attributes.
+Let us have a look at how the database tree is like in a case with indexed models, external models attributes and indexed models attributes.

 .. contents::